 “Very excited to be here tonight, we’re headlining The Pit Stage and very much looking forward to it.
 We’re happy to be here and have always had a big following in the UK and it’s finally paid off.”

 Brian Fallon played his first post Gaslight Anthem set with his new band Brian Fallon and the Crowes, headlining the Festival Republic Stage and Two Door Cinema Club closed the NME/Radio One stage in style, with tracks from their first two albums and a smattering of tracks from their new album ‘Gameshow’ – due in October.

 The final day of the festival arrived again and thoughts of who would headline the following year were already in the air, but this didn’t stop people from making the most of the last day of Reading ’16.

-Basement played to a very crowded NME/Radio One Tent and the main stage was doused in showers as Coheed and Cambria played – Claudio Sanchez slipped on the stage twice, once damaging his guitar, which he then went on to smash to pieces, laughing all the while as he destroyed it.
+Basement played to a very crowded NME/Radio 1 Tent and the Main Stage was doused in showers as Coheed and Cambria played – Claudio Sanchez slipped on the stage twice, once damaging his guitar, which he then went on to smash to pieces, laughing all the while as he destroyed it.
 Coheed also performed an amazing version of ‘Drain You’ – almost twenty-four years to the day since Nirvana played it as their second song when they headlined the same stage in ’92.

 Sleeping With Sirens had the crowd screaming and Five Finger Death Punch proved how professional they were at working a large crowd.